 Brute-Force Login Protection

 Both for the website and for the proxy servers, if someone tries to log into your account too many times in a row, failing each time, then their IP is automatically blocked for several hours.

 Unlike an open proxy, the ProxyMesh proxies can only be accessed by authenticated users.
-For the highest level of security, we recommend IP authentication so that your account credentials are never transmitted over the network.
+For the highest level of security, we recommend IP authentication (described in Proxy Authentication) so that your account credentials are never transmitted over the network.

 The higher level plans support sub-accounts, usable as an alternative to your main account.
 If you are using username:password authentication, then using a sub-account can be a way to protect your main account credentials.

 - two-factor authentication option